 The primary occupation of childhood is to grow, learn and play - allowing the child to live life to their fullest potential.
 Occupational Therapy (OT) focuses on developing motor skills, sensory-processing abilities, coordination, peer interaction, play and self-care skills to participate in daily life activities.
 We offer a comprehensive occupational therapy evaluation and customized treatment plans.

-To get started, contact our intake coordinator at 630.282.2022 to ask questions or for scheduling.
+Or call our intake coordinator at 630.282.2022 to ask questions or for scheduling.

 Our OT department is a team of dynamic, committed, licensed and experienced professionals.
 With over 200 total years of experience in the department, the therapists offer the depth of knowledge and range of certifications to assist children with autism or physical challenges at any level of involvement.
 Because each child's needs are different, we create an individualized treatment plan based on parent concerns and the most current treatment approaches.